 An impactful resume can make the difference between getting an interview and being tossed in the ‘no thanks’ pile.

 During a long career most people go beyond expectations, achieve goals and show excellence in numerous ways.
 So why is it that so many people indicate very few of their achievements when they write their resume?

 Your resume is your marketing tool

-Any document you send as part of your application for a job is a marketing tool, so your resume (and cover letter if required) should be a convincing example of why you are the right person for that job.
+Any document you send as part of your application for a job is a marketing tool.
+Therefore your resume, and cover letter if required, should present a convincing argument for why you are the right person for that job.

 Don’t fall into the trap of just listing your responsibilities.

 Well-crafted achievement statements will illustrate what you actually achieved in the role.
 In this way you can create a true picture of your future potential.

 Highlighting your achievements in a resume shows evidence of your capabilities to do what is required in this role.
 The reader of the resume is looking for good reasons to interview you or reject you.
 Therefore, impress them with reasons why they should interview you.